weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 Reload your browser to force the HTTP Server to refresh its Data Provider address list (generated randomly by `weavedns`), balancing the load between the EC2 instances.

-## How Does Service Discovery and Load Balancing Work?
+## How Do Service Discovery and Load Balancing Work?

 Both the HTTP Server and the Data Producer containers are very simple.
 They were implemented with a few lines of bash, using mostly Netcat.